jony255/libSSD1306-example/README.md

 bluepill.
 The bluepill is a small dev board based on the `stm32f103c8t6` microcontroller that also comes with an additional LED on `PC13`.

+The example code communicates to the `SSD1306` over 4-wire SPI.
+The wiring used in this example is explained in detail in the `SSD1306`'s datasheet (8.1.3).

 # Instructions

 ```bash